leex3683/Regex-Article/README.md

 ### Flags

 Flags can be used to specify how to search through a block of text.
-Colors are used for explanation purposes in the example.
+Highlighting, strange cases, and underlining used for explanation purposes in the example.

 end your regex with: